Mastercard 4837 - No Cardholder Authorization

 - Gaming payment evidence insufficient

-- Refund was not issued
+- Refund wasn't issued

 Issuer Must Provide